servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 Revelation 6:9–11 shows:

 - slain souls crying for justice,
-- judgment not yet begun in full,
+- judgment not yet begun,
 - a promise that vindication will come.

 ---